How to Engage Readers During Small-Group Instruction

 • Establishing clear goals and guidelines for small-group lessons

-Plus, you’ll get access to free videos, sample lessons, and planning and reflection tools you can use and adapt in your own classroom or school!
+Five lucky registrants will win a free copy of the book!
+Plus, gain access to free videos, sample lessons, and planning and reflection tools you can use and adapt in your own classroom or school.

 Details